Last updated:

 Typical full implementation investment for this scale: £250,000–£400,000.
 Payback period: 7–11 months.

 Australia: High labour costs and geographic isolation drive a strong economic case for manufacturing automation in Australia.
-The Advanced Manufacturing Growth Centre (AMGC) has supported numerous AI pilot projects.
+The Advanced Manufacturing Growth Centre (AMGC) has supported many AI pilot projects.
 Automotive supply chain, defence manufacturing, food processing (particularly dairy and grain), and mining equipment are leading sectors.

 SpiderHunts Technologies builds custom AI and software solutions for businesses across the UK, US, Canada, Europe, and Australia.
 Tell us what you need and we'll come back with a proposal within 24 hours.